How Do You Reset The AC On a Chevy Avalanche? (With Pictures)

 3. Turn the ignition off

 Once you set up the AC on auto control, turn the ignition off.
 Make sure that the AC stays on auto control.
-This is because the next time you will start the engine, the AC will automatically start.
+This is because the next time you start the engine, the AC will automatically start.
 This is a vital part of the calibration process.

 4. Locate the fuse box